Voxelstice/ev3dev-steering-wheel/README.md

 # ev3dev-steering-wheel
 A (bad) sim steering wheel using LEGO EV3 parts with horrible force feedback.

+I am open sourcing it now because I can't really use it long-term due to batteries.
+The motors use a significant amount of battery energy, and it also DROPS the voltage down.
+At times I've had it drop down wayy below 5 volts, which automatically triggered a power off in the OS.
+On top of that, I am not gonna be using this all the time. i just want to do more stupid stuff with lego

 # Disclaimer
 EV3 motors HAVE torque.
 It is actually difficult to turn while they're being powered.
 This creates a risk of breaking components and draining your battery, or something worse could also happen.
 If any of those happen, the responsibility is yours.
 This is entirely a prototype, I am releasing the source code for anyone who wants to build on top of it.
 This also assumes you know what you're doing in terms of Linux and Python.
 I am not going to provide support for this project.